-(Coordinated Universal Time)2, where UTC is standard time in London, United Kingdom.
-KMSP is located in the Central Time zone, which is UTC-6 or six hours behind London time.
-1800 UTC corresponds to 12:00 pm Central Standard Time (CST) or 1:00 pm Central Daylight Time (CDT), which is the GMT hour closest to solar noon at KMSP.
+You are to collect surface weather observations for an hour that is close to local solar noon.
+That hour for KMSP is 1800 UTC corresponds to 12:00 pm Central Standard Time (CST) or 1:00 pm Central Daylight Time3 (CDT), which is the GMT hour closest to solar noon at KMSP.
 The hourly observation is taken a few minutes before 1800 UTC.
 The typical time is 1753 UTC for KMSP, but you must check every time carefully as the observation time can vary by a few minutes each day.
 Collect data for every date for the period below.